MAPieschl/CSCE489/CSCE489_Project1/README.md

 **3. Development**

-If you wish to further expand the the commands available in myshell, the following code must be updated:
+If you wish to further expand the commands available in myshell, the following code must be updated:

 **shellfuncts.h**